-- 3 Choose Compensation from the Tree View pane. - 4 Select Computer for the compensation type, and set the compensation direction to Left. - 5 Choose Stops from the Tree View pane. - 6 Select For each tab to add a stop code before the tab cut on each chain and As glue stop to add them as optional stops.
+- 3. Choose Compensation from the Tree View pane. - 4.
+Select Computer for the Compensation type, and set the Compensation direction to Left. - 5.
+Choose Stops from the Tree View pane. - 6.
+Select For each tab to add a stop code before the tab cut on each chain and As glue stop to add them as optional stops. - 7.
+Choose Leads from the Tree View pane. - 8.
+Set the following parameters on this page: - Select Line and arc for the lead in and Arc and line for the lead out. - Enter 0.5 for the Arc radius and 90 for the Arc sweep on the entry and exit moves.